-- To provide a safe and inviting creek environment. - To improve pedestrian and cycle access to the creek corridor. - To provide visual to the creek from the residential hinterland. - To respond to the existing landscape character. - To protect the amenity of adjoining residential properties. - To manage the built form character transition.
+- To provide a safe and inviting creek environment. - To improve pedestrian and cycle access to the creek corridor. - To provide a visual link from the creek to the residential hinterland. - To respond to the existing landscape character. - To encourage increased density to activate the Creekside environment - To encourage the use of colours and materials that are responsive to the natural creek environment. - To protect the amenity of adjoining residential properties. - To manage the built form character transition.